Pseudoscorpion: Evolution

-The oldest known fossil pseudoscorpion, Dracochela deprehendor is known from cuticle fragments of nymphs found in the Panther Mountain Formation near Gilboa in New York, dating to the mid-Devonian, around 383 million years ago.
+The oldest known fossil pseudoscorpion, Dracochela deprehendor, is known from cuticle fragments of nymphs found in the Panther Mountain Formation near Gilboa in New York, dating to the mid-Devonian, around 383 million years ago.
 It has all of the traits of a modern pseudoscorpion, indicating that the order evolved very early in the history of land animals.
 Its morphology suggests that it is more primitive than any living pseudoscorpion.
-As with most other arachnid orders, the pseudoscorpions have changed very little since they first appeared, retaining almost all the features of their original form.
+As with most other arachnid orders, the pseudoscorpions have changed very little since they first appeared, retaining almost all the features of their original forms.
 After the Devonian fossils, almost no other fossils of pseudoscorpions are known for over 250 million years until Cretaceous fossils in amber, all belonging to modern families, suggesting that the major diversification of pseudoscorpions had already taken place by this time.
-The only fossil from this time gap is Archaeofeaella from the Triassic of Ukraine, approximately 227 million years ago, which is suggested to be an early relative of the family Feaellidae.
+The only fossil from this time gap is Archaeofeaella from the Triassic of Ukraine, around 227 million years ago, which is suggested to be an early relative of the family Feaellidae.